junomorey/junomorey.github.io/README.md

-Simple personal portfolio created with ReactJS and Bootstrap
+Simple personal website created with ReactJS and Bootstrap